 The State Health Insurance Assistance Program is independent (not connected with any insurance company or health plan).
-It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.
+It is a state program that gets money from the Federal government to give

 The State Health Insurance Assistance Program counselors can help you with your Medicare questions or problems.
 They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
 SHIP counselors can also help you understand your Medicare plan choices and answer questions about switching plans.